Teng (mythology): Mythology

 The Chinese books above repeatedly parallel the tengshe "soaring snake; flying dragon" with its near synonym feilong "flying dragon".
 Like the tianlong "heavenly dragon", these creatures are associated with clouds and rainfall, as Visser explains.

 The Classics have taught us that the dragon is thunder, and at the same time that he is a water animal akin to the snake, sleeping in pools during winter and arising in spring.
 When autumn comes with its dry weather, the dragon descends and dives into the water to remain there till spring arrives again.

-The (1578 CE) Bencao Gangmu (43), mentions this mythic serpent, "There are flying snakes without feet such as the 螣蛇 T'eng She."
+The (1578 CE) Bencao Gangmu (43), mentions this mythic serpent, "There are flying snakes without feet such as the ."
 The commentary explains, "The t'eng-she changes into a dragon.
 This divine snake can ride upon the clouds and fly about over a thousand miles.
 If it is heard, (this means) pregnancy."

 Wolfram Eberhard surveys the cultural background of tengshe "ascending snake" myths.